 Besides looking beautiful, consumers want durability in surfaces for their homes.

-“For most clients, it’s one of the top considerations for them,” Rebecca Cartwright, a designer for Wilsonart, said.
+“For most clients, it’s one of the top considerations for them,” Rebecca Cartwright, a designer who worked with Wilsonart products, said.
 “They want to know that it’s going to look the same — just as beautiful today as it will be in five years.”

 Taking it one step further, consumers like knowing that if there is an issue with their high-performing surface that they can receive support to correct it.